Shanghai wrestles with food shortages under virus shutdown

 BEIJING (AP) — Residents of Shanghai are struggling to get meat, rice and other food supplies under anti-coronavirus controls that confine most of its 25 million people in their homes, fueling frustration as the government tries to contain a spreading outbreak.

-People in China’s business capital complain that online grocers often are sold out.
+People in China’s business capital complain online grocers often are sold out.
 Some received government food packages of meat and vegetables for a few days.
 But with no word on when they will be allowed out, anxiety is rising.

 Zhang Yu, 33, said her household of eight eats three meals a day but has cut back to noodles for lunch.
 They received no government supplies.